Baadier-Sydow/hpcos81-2019/learning-unit-1.md

 #### Citation and reference managers

-Its important that you use a reference manager, like Mendeley, to improve your collection of resources for your research.
+Its important that you use a reference manager, for example, [Mendeley](https://www.mendeley.com), to improve your collection of resources for your research.
 A feature-rich reference manager can help reduce errors, ensure you properly reference and automate the collection of citations.

+#### Suggested citation styles for the School of Computing:

+The School of Computing is not specific about the referencing style as long as you're consistent with your choice.

+1. Harvard British Standard BS ISO 690
+2. Harvard
+3. APA American Psychological Association \(6th ed\).